cristianglezm/EvoGarden/Planning.md

     -   `src/hooks/useActorTracker.ts`: **Actor Tracking.** A custom hook that contains the logic for selecting and following a specific actor in real-time.
     -   `src/simulation.worker.ts`: **Simulation Host.** This Web Worker runs on a separate thread and acts as a message broker between the main UI thread and the simulation logic.
 It's primary role is to host the `SimulationEngine` to prevent the UI from freezing during heavy calculations.
     -   `src/flower.worker.ts`: **Genetics Worker.** A dedicated worker that handles all expensive, asynchronous calls to the WASM genetics module, ensuring the simulation worker is never blocked.
-    -   `src/lib/simulationEngine.ts`: **Simulation Orchestrator.** This class acts as a high-level orchestrator for the simulation's main loop, delegating specific tasks to specialized managers.
+    -   `src/lib/simulationEngine.ts`: **Simulation Orchestrator.** This class acts as a high-level orchestrator for the simulation's main loop, delegating tasks to specialized managers.
     -   `src/lib/PopulationManager.ts`: **Ecosystem Balancing.** This class encapsulates all logic related to population control.
 It tracks population histories, manages cooldowns, and decides when to introduce new birds, eagles, or herbicide planes.
     -   `src/lib/AsyncFlowerFactory.ts`: **Asynchronous Genetics.** Manages all communication with the `flower.worker.ts`, handling the creation of new flowers without blocking the simulation.
     -   `src/lib/EcosystemManager.ts`: A module that contains functions for system-wide behaviors like nutrient healing and **insect reproduction**, which includes genetic crossover and mutation logic for offspring.